Eyelid Surgery (Blepharoplasty)

 Please refer to the following form published by the American Society of Plastic Surgeons(ASPS)

 What is the recovery time following eyelid surgery?

 Average blepharoplasty recovery typically is a few days to a week.
 This depends on whether a lower blepharoplasty is performed.
 You can drive within a few days as long as you’re not on narcotics.
 You can return to work in a few days to a week, depending on your profession.

-The national average price for blepharoplasty is $3-6000 dollars.
+The national average price for blepharoplasty is $2-6000 dollars.
+Asian Eyelid surgery or Asian Blepharoplasty takes more time and the price can vary for each patient.
 You can see Dr. Graham’s pricing here.